mzivic7/endcord/README.md

 - on Windows: [Visual Studio 2022](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) or mingw (will be downloaded by nuitka)
 - on macOS install XCode via Apple Store

+### Free-threaded Python
+Endcord does work with free-threaded python, and it significantly improves media player performance with large video resolutions, by allowing decoding, video and sound to be played in separate threads, completely removing crackling sound when playing on high "terminal resolution".
+But currently building does not work in this mode, nuitka [doesnt support free-threaded mode](<https://github.com/Nuitka/Nuitka/issues/3062>) yet.
+Anyway, to run it from source:
+First install python with uv: `uv python install 3.14t`, it must be >= 3.14t (because some libraries dont have free-threaded support for < 3.14).
+Install dependencies: `uv sync --python 3.14t --group media`
+Run main.py: `uv run --python 3.14t main.py`

 ## FAQ
 ### Obtaining your Discord token